mdscheuerell/personal-website/content/teaching/FISH550/index.md

 ---
 title: "Applied Time Series Analysis in Fisheries and Environmental Sciences"
-weight: 3
+weight: 2
 subtitle: "FISH 550"
 excerpt: "This course is intended to give students an overview of the theory and practical aspects of fitting time series models to fisheries and environmental data.
-The course covers topics ranging from autocorrelation and crosscorrelation, autoregressive (AR) and moving average (MA) models, univariate and multivariate state-space models, and estimating model parameters.\nCo-taught with "
+The course covers topics ranging from autocorrelation and crosscorrelation, autoregressive (AR) and moving average (MA) models, univariate and multivariate state-space models, and estimating model parameters.
+Co-taught with Eli Holmes (NOAA) and Eric Ward (NOAA)."
 date: 2021-01-01
 draft: false
 ---